aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### Plus
 alias is "+" or "Add"
-Adds the value of the parameter to value.
+Adds the value of the parameter to the value.

 **Type**: Datatype: Numeric